 The graduate certificate in Environmental Management (EM) is an interdisciplinary program designed to prepare students to contribute to sustainable utilization and enhancement of the natural and human environment.
-Through coursework, seminars, and a culminating two-quarters-long keystone project, students acquire the tools to solve real-world environmental problems via the three avenues of science, policy, and business.
+Through coursework, seminars, and a culminating two-quarter-long keystone project, students acquire the tools to solve real-world environmental problems via the three avenues of science, policy, and business.
 Keystone projects provide a unique opportunity for graduate students to gain practical experience working in an interdisciplinary team with students from a variety of disciplines, a faculty mentor, and in collaboration with a community partner.
-The EM program provides education and training opportunities for a diverse array of graduate students preparing for management careers in the non-profit, for-profit, and public sectors, as well as for those who contribute legal, scientific, and technical expertise to environmental decision making -- locally, nationally, and internationally.
+The EM program provides education and training opportunities for a diverse array of graduate students preparing for management careers in the non-profit, for-profit, and public sectors, as well as for those who contribute legal, scientific, and technical expertise to environmental decision making locally, nationally, and internationally.
 Key benefits of the program include:

 The flexible curriculum is suitable for students from many backgrounds, such as engineering, physical and natural sciences, public policy, economics, geography, public health, and political science, to name a few.
 There is no other comparable interdisciplinary educational experience currently available to graduate students at the University of Washington.

 Graduate Program Coordinator

 The certificate's courses and projects prepare students to contribute legal, scientific, social science, and technical expertise to environmental decision making at the local, national, and international scales.
 Students are required to broaden their knowledge and skills base beyond their home discipline; to read material from other fields with critical facility; to understand and appreciate the goals and analysis methods common to other fields; and to appreciate, communicate with, and collaborate with experts from other fields, who have different perspectives and priorities.